vishandi/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First person is deleted from the list.
+Detail of the deleted person is shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error detail is shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Setting a person as the user

+1. Setting a person on `UniGenda` as the user while all persons are being shown

+    1. Prerequisities: List all persons using the `list` command.
+More than one persons in the list.

+    2. Test case: `setUser 2` <br>
+       Expected: The second person in the list "becomes" the user and that person's card moves to the top of the list.
+Name of the new user is shown in the status message.

+    3. Test case: `setUser 0` <br>
+       Expected: No changes in the list.
+Error detail is shown in the status message.

+    4. Other incorrect setUser commands to try: `setUser`, `setUser x` (where x is larger than the list size) <br>
+       Expected: Similar to previous.

+### Viewing persons that share the same tag

+### Adding an event

+1. Adding an event to a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+All contacts do not have any schedule.

+    2. Test case: `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W` <br>
+       Expected: The first person's schedule (with the inputted event included) will be displayed in the right panel.
+The newly added event detail is shown in the status message.

+    3. Test case: `addEvent 0 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W` <br>
+       Expected: No change in the GUI.
+Error detail is shown in the status message.

+    4. Other incorrect addEvent commands to try: `addEvent`, `addEvent 0` <br>
+       Expected: Similar to previous.

+### Editing an event

+1. Editing an existing person's event while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+All contacts do not have any schedule initially.
+Type in this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`.
+The first person's schedule will be displayed on the right panel.

+    2. Test case: `editEvent 1 1 ti/11:00` <br>
+       Expected: The event in the person's schedule will be edited so that it starts at 11:00 instead of 10:00.
+The edited event detail is shown in the status message.

+    3. Test case: `editEvent 1 1 ed/CS2102 Tutorial` <br>
+       Expected: The event in the person's schedule will be edited so that its event description is CS2102 Tutorial instead of CS2103T Tutorial.
+The edited event detail is shown in the status message.

+    4. Test case: `editEvent 1 1 da/2022-12-30 du/2H` <br>
+       Expected: The event in the person's schedule will be edited so that its starting date is 2022-12-30, and the event lasts for 2 hours, instead of starting at 2022-12-28 and lasts for 3 hours and 30 minutes.
+The edited event detail is shown in the status message.

+    5. Test case: `editEvent 1 1 da/2022-12-30 du/2H` <br>
+       Expected: No change in the GUI.
+Error detail is shown in the status message.

+    6. Other incorrect editEvent commands to try: `editEvent`, `editEvent 1 1` <br>
+       Expected: Similar to previous.

+### Deleting an event

+1. Deleting a person's event while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+The first person in the list should have a non-empty.
+(To add an event to the first person's schedule if empty, use this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`)

+    2. Test case: `deleteEvent 1 1` <br>
+       Expected: The first person's schedule will be displayed in the right panel.
+The first event in the person's schedule will be deleted.
+The name of the person whose event deleted and the index of the event are shown in the status message.

+    3. Test case: `deleteEvent 1 0` <br>
+       Expected: No change in the GUI.
+Error detail is shown in the status message.

+    4. Other incorrect deleteEvent commands to try: `deleteEvent`, `deleteEvent 1` <br>
+       Expected: Similar to previous.

+### Clearing a person's schedule

+1. Clearing a person's schedule and deleting every event recorded to that person

+    1. Some person in the list.
+The first person in the list should have a non-empty schedule.
+(To add an event to the first person's schedule if empty, use this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`)

+    2. Test case: `clearSchedule 1` <br>
+       Expected: The first person's schedule will be displayed (now empty) in the right panel.
+The name of the person whose schedule cleared is shown in the status message.

+    3. Test case: `clearSchedule 0` <br>
+       Expected: No change in the GUI.
+Error detail is shown in the status message.

+    4. Other incorrect clearSchedule commands to try: `clearSchedule`, `clearSchedule x` (where x is larger than the list size) <br>
+       Expected: Similar to previous.

+### Importing a person's schedule from a JSON file

+### Exporting a person's schedule to a JSON file

+### Displaying a person's schedule

+1. Viewing a person's upcoming schedule and full schedule while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    2. Test case: `viewSchedule 1`<br>
+       Expected: First person's schedule is shown in the right panel.
+The name of the first person is shown in the status message.

+    3. Test case: `viewSchedule 0`<br>
+       Expected: No change in the GUI.
+Error detail is shown in the status message.

+    4. Other incorrect viewSchedule commands to try: `viewSchedule`, `viewSchedule x` (where x is larger than the list size) <br>
+       Expected: Similar to previous.

 ### Getting contacts who are free at specified time and date
-1. Assuming that all contacts do not have a schedule.
+1. Assuming that all contacts do not have a schedule
-   1. Test case: `freeSchedule ti/10:00 da/2022-05-01`<br>
+   1. Test case: `whoIsFree ti/10:00 da/2022-05-01`<br>
-      Expected: No contacts displayed.
+      Expected: Displays all persons.

-   2. Test case: `freeSchedule ti/10:00`
+   2. Test case: `whoIsFree ti/10:00`
       Expected: Same result as previous.

-2. Assuming that some contacts have a schedule.
+2. Assuming that some contacts have a schedule <br>
    Situation 1: All contacts are free today at 10am.
-   1. Test case: `freeSchedule ti/10:00`<br>
+   1. Test case: `whoIsFree ti/10:00`<br>
-      Expected: Displays all contacts with a schedule.
+      Expected: Displays all persons.

-   Situation 2: All contacts are not free today at specified time.
+   Situation 2: All contacts are not free today at 10am.
-   1. Test case: `freeSchedule ti/10:00`<br>
+   1. Test case: `whoIsFree ti/10:00`<br>
       Expected: No contacts displayed.

    Situation 3: Some contacts are free today at specified time.
-   1. Test case: `freeSchedule ti/10:00`<br>
+   1. Test case: `whoIsFree ti/10:00`<br>
-      Expected: Contacts who are free today at 10am displayed.
-   2. Test case: `freeSchedule ti/08:00 ti/10:00`<br>
       Expected: Contacts who are free today at 10am will be displayed.
+   2. Test case: `whoIsFree ti/08:00 ti/10:00`<br>
+      Expected: Contacts who are free today at 10am will be displayed.
-   3. Test case: `freeSchedule ti/200:00 ti/10:00`<br>
+   3. Test case: `whoIsFree ti/200:00 ti/10:00`<br>
       Expected: Same result as previous.

-   Situation 4.
-Giving a date that is in the past.
-   1. Test case: `freeSchedule ti/10:00 da/2000-01-01`<br>
-      Expected: No contacts displayed.

-3. Assuming that some contacts have recurring events.
-   Situation 1: Contacts have daily events.
-   1. Test case:

-4. Wrong inputs
+3. Wrong inputs
-   1. Test case: `freeSchedule ti/1000`
+   1. Test case: `whoIsFree ti/1000` <br>
       Expected: Nothing happens.
-Error message written in result box.
+Error detail is shown in the status message.
-   2. Test case: `freeSchedule ti/10:00 da/01 Dec 2022`
+   2. Test case: `whoIsFree ti/10:00 da/01 Dec 2022` <br>
       Expected: Same result as previous.

-_{ more test cases to be added }_
+### Finding common timing that everyone who shares the specified tag available at a particular date

 #### Saving data

 1. Dealing with missing/corrupted data files

-1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    1. If the data files are corrupted, `UniGenda` will start with an empty data file, and the corrupted files will be overlapped with the blank file.